 \subsubsection{Loss Function}

-The network is optimized by minimizing the photometric reconstruction error between a target frame $I_t$ and a source frame $I_s$ warped into the target view ($I_{s \to t}$).
+The network minimizes the photometric reconstruction error between a target frame $I_t$ and a source frame $I_s$ warped into the target view ($I_{s \to t}$).
 We utilize the standard combination of Structural Similarity (SSIM) and L1 difference:

-We further apply an edge-aware smoothness loss $L_e$ \cite{godard2019digging} to discourage artifacts in textureless regions.
-The final objective is a weighted sum: $L_{total} = L_p + \lambda L_e$.
+To further regularize predictions in textureless tissue regions, an edge-aware smoothness loss $L_e$ \cite{godard2019digging} is applied.
+The final objective is the weighted sum: $L_{total} = L_p + \lambda L_e$.